freetzing/flow_app/README.md

 # fritzing flow app example

-an app to create a flow-diagram from different fritzing fzz sketches. the main idea is to use to power of designed fritzing sketches and combine them in the way your device need it them.
+a proof of concept app to create a flow-diagram from different fritzing fzz sketches. the main idea is to use to power of designed fritzing sketches and combine them in the way your device need it them.

 # Based on: